Leon Green: Career

 In 1929, Green became the dean of the Northwestern University Law School where he built one of the strongest law schools in the United States during the 1930s and the 1940s.
 Green presided over curriculum changes to provide students with effective and innovative training in the changing field of law.
 His curriculum expanded beyond traditional casework and also included practical work at the university's Legal Clinic and Scientific Crime Detection Laboratory.
 Students were also encouraged to interact with bar associations and to editor and contribute to the Illinois Law Review.
 Green also determined that the best way to raise the law school's stature was to raise the quality of students and fought University pressure to raise revenues by admitting unqualified students.
 He also formed a faculty of "unusual stature", increased the faculty from six to sixteen, and secured donors to provide scholarships so that poorer students and to build a new facility for the school.

 Green testified before the Senate Judiciary Committee in favor of the Judicial Procedures Reform Bill of 1937, the so-called "court-packing" bill that aimed to increase the number of justices of the Supreme Court of the United States, believing it would increase the court's sensitivity to the people's needs.
 In a 1937 magazine interview, he provided a controversial analysis of employee sitdown strikes.
 He also pushed for changes in the Illinois Bar Exam; his students often had a higher failure rate than laws school with a lower reputation who were teaching to the exam rather than for the advance the legal profession.
 The failure of Northwestern students caused problems for Green with both law school alumni and university officials, but he maintained with issue was with a dated exam rather than his curriculum.
 Despite these controversies, Green was allowed to retain his position at Northwestern University.

 Green was a professor at the University of Texas from 1947 to 1977, except the 1958 to 1959 school year when he taught at the University of California Hastings College of Law.
 He frequently contributed to legal periodicals and was also an editorial advisor for the Journal of Criminal Law & Criminology.
 Much of his scholarly writing was a criticism of the doctrine of proximate cause.
 After his retirement, he was a professor emeritus of law at the University of Texas.

-Professional affilitations
+Professional affiliations

 Green was a member of the American Bar Association, the Chicago Bar Association, the Connecticut Bar Association, the Illinois State Bar Association, and the State Bar of Texas.
 He was a member of the legal honorary society, Order of the Coif, and served as its national secretary-treasurer from 1963 to 1970.
 He also belonged to the American Association of University Professors.

 Green received honorary degrees from Louisiana State University, Northwestern University, and Yale University.'